JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Why don’t you go home?” others would insist.

-In general if you spent more than 5 minutes
+In general if you spent more than 5 minutes in front of any buidling in Brighton Beach, the Yentas would start barking bullshit at you.
+Not for any reason other than that’s their life.

 ***